Skip to main content

 • Emergency contact and caregiver contact

-• Notices from Medicaid, SNAP, Medicare, Social Security, or housing offices
+• Benefit notices from Medicaid, SNAP, Medicare, Social Security, housing, or LEAP

 How to start without wasting time

-Call with one clear problem first.
+Start with one clear problem.
 Do not try to explain every issue at once.
-Say the most urgent need, then ask what office handles it.
-Write down the name of the person you spoke with, the date, the phone number, and the next step.
+Say the most urgent need first, then ask who handles it in your county.

 If you are helping someone else, ask whether the older adult must be on the phone.
-Some offices may need consent before discussing details.
-If the person has trouble hearing, ask about speakerphone, relay services, or another communication option.
+Some offices need consent before they can discuss details.
+If hearing, speech, memory, language, or vision is a barrier, say that early and ask for a communication option.

 Reality checks for Colorado seniors

-Weather can slow service: Snow, wildfire, road closures, and long drives can affect rides and home visits.
-Ask for a backup plan before bad weather.
+Weather can slow help: Snow, wildfire smoke, road closures, and long drives can affect rides, meal delivery, and home visits.

-Free does not mean unlimited: Many AAA services are free, donation-based, or low-cost, but funding and provider capacity are limited.
+Free does not mean unlimited: Many aging services are free, low-cost, or donation-based, but they still depend on staffing, funding, and local partners.

 Common mistakes to avoid